-According to the Home Office, fish were the second most commonly used research animal in the UK in 2019 (after mice).
+According to the Home Office, fish were the third most commonly used research animal in the UK in 2020 (after mice and rats).

 Animals are used in scientific research to model what happens in humans.
 Sometimes the research is curiosity-driven, for example, looking at what a particular cell or protein in the human body does, without looking to develop a treatment for any disease that may be linked to it.
 Most animal research is carried out in universities, but pharmaceutical companies also use animals to test how safe a potential new medicine is before giving it to patients.

 Many studies focus on understanding what goes wrong in the human body to cause diseases such as dementia or cancer.
 Scientists can alter the genetic material of an animal to create models for these diseases – for example, to introduce a gene may be responsible for the disease so scientists can test potential treatments.

 New technologies for genetic alteration are now available, which has led to an increase in the use of genetically altered animals (mainly mice).
 This in turn has increased the number of animals used solely for breeding genetically altered offspring.

 Are animals used to test cosmetics and other chemicals?

 People often think animals are used in cosmetic testing in the UK, but this is not the case.
 Within the EU, it has been illegal to test cosmetics on animals since 2009, and illegal to sell cosmetics where either the product or any of its ingredients have been tested on animals since 2013.
 Household chemical testing was banned in the UK in 2015, but substances such as industrial chemicals that might get into the environment are often tested in animals to assess their potential effect on humans.

 Where are the animals kept?